simplygreatwork/textbase/readme.md

 ## Roadmap

 - Allow cards and atoms to have editable content managed by the history support.
-At the moment, the content of cards and atoms are not editable.
+At the moment, the content of cards and atoms is not editable.
-- Potentially stop using the browser's MutationObserver and create a customer mutation event system in preparation for collaboration features.
+- Potentially stop using the browser's MutationObserver and create a custom mutation event system in preparation for collaboration features.

 ## Prior Art